 GAMSAT Australia Test Centres

 For the March sitting in Australia, there is a GAMSAT testing centre in Townsville and in each of the capital cities of Australia (Sydney • Melbourne • Canberra • Brisbane • Adelaide • Perth • Hobart • Darwin).
-A GAMSAT test centre outside Australia is located in Wellington, New Zealand and Singapore.
-However, in September, test centres in Australia are only limited to locations in Brisbane, Melbourne, and Perth.
+A GAMSAT test centre outside Australia is located in Wellington, New Zealand, as well as Washington D.C. and Singapore.
+However, in September, test centres in Australia are only limited to locations in Brisbane, Melbourne, Sydney and Perth.
 There are no additional GAMSAT Australia test centres.
 Space is limited and allocated on a first-come, first-serve basis, so please register early.
 If your chosen centre is no longer available, ACER will book your exam at the nearest available testing centre.

 GAMSAT UK Test Centres